search Menu

 Knowledge Centre

-Department for Work and Pensions Access to Work Scheme
+Department for Work and Pensions Access to Work scheme

-Vision impairment does not mean that you must stop working
+Vision impairment does not mean that you must stop working or cannot work.

 Access to Work is a publicly funded employment support programme that helps disabled people, including those with vision impairment, start or stay in work.
-Access to Work does not provide the support itself, but provides a grant to reimburse the agreed cost of the support that is needed
+Access to Work does not provide the support itself, but provides a grant to reimburse the agreed cost of the support that is needed.

 An Access to Work grant can pay for practical support to help you: